icons8/lunacy-docs/docs/tipstricks.md

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tips_tricks_layer_hyperlinks.png" height="auto"><source src="/public/tips_tricks_layer_hyperlinks.mp4" type="video/mp4"></video>

-**Note:** If the layer you set as a starting point is locked, just click on it to be redirected.
+<div class="callout callout--info"> <p><strong>Note:</strong> If the layer you set as a starting point is locked, just click on it to be redirected..</div>

 ### Zoom to selection

-If you lose a layer on the canvas or need to quickly zoom into a specific element, find it in the Layer list and double-click the icon next to the layer name.
+If you need to quickly zoom into a specific element, find it in the Layer list and double-click the icon next to the layer name.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tips_tricks_zoom_to_selection.png" height="auto"><source src="/public/tips_tricks_zoom_to_selection.mp4" type="video/mp4"></video>